Jennow House

 The Jennow House is a historic property located at Strandgade 12 in the Christianshavn neighbourhood of Copenhagen, Denmark.
 It takes its current name after Andreas Jennow, a businessman who owned it from 1949 to 1978.
 His company Andreas Jennow A/S was based in the building until 1988.

 History

-17th and 18th centuries
+17th century

 The property was part of a large lot at present-day No. 8–14, which had still not been developed in 1635.
 It is believed that brewer Jacob Byssing constructed a building at the site prior to his acquisition of the entire corner lot at No. 12–14 between 1689 and 1692.
 The property was listed as No. 15 in Copenhagen's first cadastre of 1689.
 It was at that time owned by brewer Anders Svendsen.
 The site now known as Strandgade 12 was sold off in 1702.